 There are many ways that you can get around the wet weather and cold temperatures; be it through the use of extra fuel, or investing in an indoor smoker.

-Either way, just make sure your electrical cords do not get wet at any cost and have fun cooking be it rain or shine!
+Either way, just make sure your electrical cords do not get wet at any cost, and have fun cooking be it rain or shine!

-Smoke On (even if it raining)!
+Smoke On (even if it rains)!